 The classification used for measuring the level of water resistance for a product is called the IP rating and it stands for 'Ingress Protection'.
 Click the link below to find out more about IP ratings.

 Sports headphones come in a few different designs, and the type of design you choose depends on the fit that works for you.
-The four main designs are:
+The three main designs are:

 In-ear headphones – these are often the cheaper option because they simply push into the ear canal and are held in place by friction.
 You'll usually get a set of rubber tips of varying sizes so it's worth trying them out to make sure you get the best fit.
 While the absence of any clips or hooks can make this type of in-ear headphone very comfortable, it also means they can be prone to falling out during exercise.